-Self-Guided Walking Tour in Siauliai
+Self-Guided Walking Tour in Šiauliai

 6 Stops 5.2 km ~2.0 hours

-Walking tour route map of Siauliai
+Walking tour route map of Šiauliai Open interactive map

-Why Walk Siauliai?
+Why Walk Šiauliai?
 A Self-Guided Tour

 Šiauliai is small, flat, and made for walking.
 The whole core fits inside a loop you can finish in a couple of hours, and almost everything sits along one pedestrian spine or a short hop off it.
 You do not need a car, you do not need a bus pass, and you will not get lost: the cathedral tower is visible from most of the centre and acts as your compass.